ploetz-zeller/symbio-documentation/docs/admin/features/general-design/permissions-more-flexible/permissions-more-flexible.md

-# Permissions for objects made more flexible (Preview feature)
+# Permissions directly on process/object

 Please note that this feature can only be activated once (__Is one way__)!